 There is a bottomless bucket- a plethora- of books, seminars, courses, retreats, workshops and videos- about how to become a leader or improve your leadership abilities.
 But why is it there is little to no emphasis on how to stop, circumvent, derail and triumph over those who will do all they can to stop you from successfully becoming the leader you were meant to be?
-No one ever wants to shine the light on the underbelly of a problem for too long, after all the bright spots are far more positive and thus easier to focus on, but “a chain is only as strong as its weakest link” and here lies the great weak link to developing new leadership.
+No one ever wants to shine the light on the underbelly of a problem for too long.
+After all, the bright spots are far more positive and thus easier to focus on.
+And yet “a chain is only as strong as its weakest link”.
+Here lies the great weak link to developing new leadership.

-I see many who in earnest have the skills, the drive, the work ethic, the intelligence, the integrity, and for ALL of the right reasons are capable of rising; and yet as they do, instead, are fired, demoted, de-friended or ignored thanks to the efforts of one very small minded, albeit powerful, fear filled individual.
+I see many who in earnest have the skills, the drive, the work ethic, the intelligence, the integrity, and for ALL of the right reasons are capable of rising.
+And yet as they do, instead they are fired, demoted, de-friended or ignored thanks to the efforts of one very small minded, albeit powerful, fear filled individual.
 After all, isn’t fear, that leads to great insecurity of one’s own lack of ability, the underlying emotion of jealousy?
 I have seen it countless times and experienced it myself too.
 Haven’t you?

 This all speaks to our societal need for some debridement really.
 Can we not see that this kind of behavior is synonymous with the quiet way terminates eat away at the foundation of a house?
 It is those small random acts, those subtly strategic comments made that can quietly begin to erode the foundation of years worth of work and investment on the part of an emerging leader.
 It should not take some magical potion or for the stars and moon to be aligned for a courageous individual, who works in earnest and earns the right to lead, to become a recognized leader.
 Nor should it take some magical potion or for the stars and moon to be aligned for jealousy to be appropriately addressed and not rewarded or be allowed to continue~ regardless of an individuals title or powerful position.